Experimental psychology

 C) The accuracy of the measurements taken.

-D) The replicate reliability of the study.
+D) The statistical significance of the results.

 • 7.
 Which ethical principle in psychology research focuses on minimizing harm and maximizing benefits for participants?

-A) Informed consent.
+C) Informed consent.

-C) Confidentiality.
+D) Confidentiality.

 • 8.
 What is the difference between an experimental group and a control group?